uibcdf/action-build-and-upload-conda-packages/README.md

   release:
     types: ['released', 'prereleased']

+# workflow_dispatch:        # Un comment line if you also want to trigger action manually

 jobs:
   conda_deployment_with_new_tag:
     name: Conda deployment of package to platform ${{ matrix.platform }} with Python ${{ matrix.python-version }}